laptopwiki/laptopwiki.github.io/_drafts/uninstall-vantage.md

 - Find the Interface/System Interface Foundation V2 Device

   Open device manager, go to the system devices drop down, and select the (**Lenovo ACPI-Compliant Virtual Power Controller**)

 - Uninstall

   Right click and select uninstall, also check the box to uninstall its drivers.

 - Cleanup

-go to add/remove programs and uninstall anything with the name (Vantage) in it, if (more options) is shown then click that and go down to (reset) before you uninstall it.
+  Go to add/remove programs and uninstall anything with the name (Vantage) in it, if (more options) is shown then click that and go down to (reset) before you uninstall it.

 - Reboot

   Reboot the laptop and check if any vantage programs are running, also check if vantage has auto installed after a reboot

 ## Reset Lenovo Vantage